Solway Aviation Museum

 Solway Museum Phantom

-The image below is of a UK built Gloster Meteor jet fighter that entered service in 1944 with a speed of 600 mph, and service height of 43,000 ft.
+The image below is of a UK built Gloster Meteor jet fighter that entered service in 1944 with a speed of 600 mph, service height of 43,000 ft.

 This was the first UK jet fighter that entered service in the last few months of WWII.
 The Meteor was soon obsolete due to the rapid development of jet engines, and swept wing aircraft, designed to operate close to, and break through the sound barrier, about 767 mph.